isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/overview.md

 ## Connect with fellow future entrepreneurs
 Network with other youth attendees relevant to your projects and ventures.
 With virtual networking features like one-to-one meetings and networking lounge, Talent @ SWITCH will be where you make meaningful connections.

-Stay tuned and follow our Facebook (hyperlink) for more information!
+Stay tuned and follow our [Facebook](https://www.facebook.com/SwitchSingapore/) for more information!